-Carcaju grew up in Central New York and began taking capoeira classes in 2003 under Gorila, a student of Mestre Ombrinho and Capoeira Angola Quintal (CAQ).
+Carcaju (he/him) grew up in Central New York and began taking capoeira classes in 2003 under Gorila, a student of Mestre Ombrinho and Capoeira Angola Quintal (CAQ).
 He was drawn to capoeira by the music and the effortless movements through which its practitioners could learn to defend themselves.
 Always one to look for the comedy in things, Carcaju greatly appreciates the playfulness through which capoeira's serious lessons are learned.

 Carcaju is passionate about helping those who face adversity, seeking to make capoeira available to anyone who may find empowerment in its practice.
 Our mission.

 The founder and leader of Capoeira Angola Quintal is Mestre Ombrinho (Master Michael Goldstein).
 With over 34 years practicing capoeira and over 26 years experience teaching, he is the first non-Brazilian to become a master of capoeira.
 The mission of his work and organization is, through capoeira classes and performances, to inspire achievement, leadership, and community.
 He is renowned for making capoeira accessible to people of all ages and abilities.

 He began studying Capoeira in 1981 with Mestre Acordeon and Mestre Jelon, the two world recognized masters who brought capoeira to the United States.
 He made his first trip to Brazil in 1985 where he trained with many legendary masters, young and old.
 Having trained many capoeira styles including Regional, emphasizing fighting aspects, and Angola, Mestre Ombrinho was drawn to the more grounded, internal style of Capoeira Angola.

 Today he leads an international movement towards creating a Mindful Capoeira practice.